Some prepositions are used to talk about time

 11. The preposition "to" is used to indicate destination.
 For example, "She is running to the bus stop for catching it".

 12. The preposition "to" indicates position.
-For example, "The wall clock is hanging in the front of the class".
+For example, "The wall clock is hanging next to the light".

-13. The preposition "to" indicates recipient.
-For example, "Adela was very happy while giving the book to one of the best students John".
+13. The preposition "to" indicates a recipient.
+For example, "Adela was very happy while giving the book to one of the best students, John".

 14. The preposition "to" is used to indicate the direction of feelings.
 For example, "She wanted to be grateful to me for the gift I gave her on the eve of her birthday".